Table of Contents

 Image by Pavan Kumar Tirumareddy via Flickr.

 The Blue-and-Yellow Macaw lives in swampy tropical forests in South America, ranging from Panama to Brazil, Bolivia, and Paraguay.
 They exist in exceptionally high numbers in the Amazon Rainforest.
-As the name suggests, this is a blue and yellow parrot.
-It has remarkably fluffy feathers and a white face with black stripes below the eyes.
-People often consider it to be the most beautiful of all the parrot species.

 2. Bali Mynah (Bright White Bird)